Flashforge Creator 4 (A/S): Independent Dual Extruder 3D Printer with Interchangeable Extruders

 • Upgrade firmware via network

-Flashforge Creator 4 interface showing icons for calibration, network, manual, home, cloud, about, status, maintain, and upgrade functions.
+Flashforge Creator 4 touchscreen interface showing options for calibration, network, manual, home, cloud, and maintenance settings.

 Calibration and Leveling Controls: